codepath/android_guides/Getting-Started-with-Gradle.md

 export PATH=$PATH:$GRADLE_HOME/bin
 ```

+Finally, if you are experimenting with different versions of Gradle, remember to source your path definition file (`source ~/.bash_profile` or wherever your PATH was defined) so that $PATH points to the correct Gradle binary and the old one is no longer in your $PATH.
+Run `echo $PATH` to confirm.

 ## Install API 17 and Build Tools

 In order for Gradle to work, ensure you have the API 17 SDK installed including the **latest Android SDK Platform-tools and Android SDK Build-tools**.
 Check this in the Android SDK Manager from within Eclipse.